SherG/cool-iron/blog/simplify.md

 I call this PIC - or problem identification creep.
 It’s similar to scope creep: a bloating of the work at hand that threatens to bar progress and delay results.

 Coming up with solutions is easy.
-People are quick to offer both solutions and ideas.
-But identifying problems worth solving requires clear thinking.
+Identifying problems worth solving requires clear thinking.

 Staying focused on your most important problem(s) is key.

-Without this clarity, you may rush into action wasting resources and time.
+Without this clarity, you may rush into action, wasting resources.
 This busyness may diffuse the anxiety that comes from the psychic burden of a half-assed situation.
 But that burden will grow.

 So what can you do to avoid this scenario?